donsheehy/datastructures/prose/07_recursion.md

 print(f(3))
 ```

-The following code gives a `RecursionError` even though none of the functions call themselves.
+The following code gives a `RecursionError` even though none of the functions call themselves directly.
 The error is really just signaling that the call stack reached its limit.

 ```python